gvwilson/thirdbit/src/fiction/makers-return/index.md

 that had been taken apart and stuck back together.
 One of its arms looked like two sweeperbots welded to a cranebot with a cleaning bot for a thumb and two others for fingers.

 Was this what had happened to the bots that had disappeared from Heck?
+A sudden pain spiked her temple.
+She could *hear* them,
+just like she had heard the tentacled thing back in the swamp.
+Some of the bots it was made of were still switched on even though they couldn't control their own bodies any more.

+And that was when she realized that the bot's head was Patient.

 "Hang on!"
 Violet shouted.
 The shuttle's engines whined to life,